GovTechSG/seed-docs-new/configure-cli-tools/configuration-of-common-developer-cli-tools-with-cloudflare-warp.md

 AWS CLI utilises its own certificate store.
 It must be configured to trust the Cloudflare Certificate.

-For Linux & macOS users:
+For Linux and macOS users:

 1. Open your terminal.